Ciprofloxacin (By mouth)

 - You may take this medicine with or without food.
-Do not take this medicine with milk, yogurt, or other dairy products.
-Do not drink any juice with added calcium when you take this medicine.
-You may have dairy products or juice as part of a larger meal and then take this medicine with that meal.
+Do not take this medicine with only a source of calcium, including milk, yogurt, or juice that contains added calcium.
+You may have foods or drinks that contain calcium as part of a larger meal.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.

-- Shake the oral liquid for at least 15 seconds just before each use.
-The oral liquid has small microcapsules floating in it.
-These microcapsules may look like bubbles or small beads.
-Do not chew the microcapsules when you drink the liquid.
+- Oral liquid: Shake for at least 15 seconds just before each use.
+The liquid has small beads floating in it.
+Do not chew the beads when you drink the liquid.
 Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-You may store the oral liquid at room temperature or in the refrigerator.
-Do not freeze.
-Do not keep the oral liquid for more than 14 days.
-Throw away any liquid that you do not use after 14 days.
+Throw away any leftover liquid medicine after 14 days.